It’s an extremely common question across Veterans United Network:

 “How long will it take to buy a home with a VA loan?”

 And it’s a tough one to answer.
 Buying a home is a multi-step process, and hiccups can occur at any stage of that process.
-But with good preparation and the right approach, VA buyers can better predict when those precious keys will finally be in hand.
+But with good preparation and the right approach, VA homebuyers can better predict when those precious keys will finally be in hand.

 Let’s review five key factors that could affect the timeline of a VA loan purchase.
 Knowing the details of the VA loan process is important for you and your customers.